 Why is it important to use a borrowing power calculator?

-The borrowing calculator on our finder.com.au guide makes the work of comparing mortgages from different lenders a lot easier.
+The borrowing calculator on finder.com.au makes the work of comparing mortgages from different lenders a lot easier.
 By simply inputting information such as your income, expenses and the amount you wish to borrow, you can easily calculate what you are eligible for and find a lender who can provide the financing you want at a rate and repayment plan that suits you.
-This calculator also enables you to calculate the loan term that would give you the most, freeing up some of your cash for other expenses.
+This calculator also enables you to calculate the loan term that works the best with your budget and your goals.

 How to use the borrowing power calculator

-Using a borrowing power calculator is very simple, while the results you get are an accurate assessment of what you can borrow from a certain lender and the monthly payments you would be required to make.
+Using a borrowing power calculator is very simple.
 Here are the different fields you need to fill out on the calculator: